springwolf/springwolf.github.io/docs/configuration/documenting-consumers.md

 The `@AsyncListener` annotation is added to the method of the listeners and extracts the payload from its arguments.
 Additional fields can be documented.

-The protocol operation binding is configured via `@AmqpAsyncOperationBinding` or `@KafkaAsyncOperationBinding`, which has to be on the same method.
+The protocol operation binding is configured via `@AmqpAsyncOperationBinding`, `@KafkaAsyncOperationBinding` or `@AsyncGenericOperationBinding`, which has to be on the same method.

 Below is an example to demonstrate the annotation:
 ```java